Eldeston/Creative-Computing/Year 1/Ideas.md

 	Singlehandedly developed Stardew Valley.
 * Ethics - Should you use artificial intelligence.
 	Should AI be used in creating easier content?
+## Narrative
+- FlameRender Studios Founder's Documentary
+* Spending summer vacation.
+	How do you spend 104 days of summer vacation?
+- How I almost died
+- Leaving Damac Hills 2
+- The most influential person in my life
+- My experience as a programmer